6th grade similes and metaphors worksheets

-Sixth graders treat similes and metaphors as author's choices: a simile keeps a polite distance (her voice was like music) while a metaphor commits completely (her voice is music).
+Sixth graders treat similes and metaphors as author's choices: a simile keeps its distance (her voice was like music) while a metaphor commits (her voice is music).
 Recognizing which tool a writer picked, and why, feeds directly into literary analysis.

 The kind of words you'll sort